 7. Great Smoky Mountains National Park

-Another great thing about Gatlinburg in the fall is how the area truly embraces autumn with festivals and fairs.
-The town celebrates with the annual Taste of Autumn, followed by Oktoberbest at Ober, Ripley’s Fright Nights and more.
+Another great thing about Gatlinburg in the fall is how the area truly embraces the season with festivals and fairs.
+The town celebrates with:

 When it’s best to go: